rwbot/TRIN_EARL/readme.md

 ######For serial - try this if ssh is not setup due to system failure
 1. Refer https://demotomohiro.github.io/hardware/jetson_tk1/setup/serial.html
 2. sudo screen /dev/ttyUSB0 115200
+3. You can also try with the more-featured minicom program if you need more features (replace screen with minicom)
-3. The USB-serial cable that we have need a 'gender changer' or adapter
+4. The USB-serial cable that we have need a 'gender changer' or adapter

 ######If connected via network
 1. ssh -X ubuntu@Jetson1